 Dayton is a larger medium-sized city located in the state of Ohio.
 With a population of 140,599 people and 69 constituent neighborhoods, Dayton is the sixth largest community in Ohio.

-Dayton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Dayton is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Dayton who work in office and administrative support (14.82%), sales jobs (10.02%), and food service (8.64%).
+Unlike some cities, Dayton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Dayton are a mix of both white- and blue-collar jobs.
+Overall, Dayton is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Dayton who work in office and administrative support (14.34%), sales jobs (9.88%), and food service (8.93%).

 Dayton is made interesting by being both a reasonably big city and having a major college student population: students here will find that the city provides a lot of amenities, culture, and opportunities for them.
 Dayton is more than just a college town, however, though the thousands of students certainly are a major part of the character of the city, as well as a contributor to the local economy.